lwhitelock/HuduM365Automation/README.md

 This project utilises some of the helper fuctions from the CIPP project https://github.com/KelvinTegelaar/CIPP and it licensed under the same license.

 ### Installation
 If you wish to customise the code you can fork this repository and then deploy to Azure.
-If you would like to use the default version you can deploy it with this button
+If you would like to use the default version which will run the syncronisation daily at midnight, you can deploy it with this button:

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Flwhitelock%2FHuduM365Automation%2Fmaster%2FDeployment%2FAzureDeployment.json)